Elorm-t/alx-low_level_programming/0x00-hello_world/README.md

 Task 4 - Hello, puts: A program that outputs an exact specified string using puts.

-Task 5 - Hello, printf: Program outpust an exact specified string using printf.
+Task 5 - Hello, printf: Program outputs an exact specified string using printf.

+Task 6 - Size is not grandeur, and territory does not make a nation: Program outputs the size of various types on the computer it is compiled snd run on.